jingwei-a-zhang/WinAppSDK-Blog-Post/SingleInstancing.md

 > **NOTE**: DecideRedirection determines if the app has been registered via a registry key.
 Based on the success of registering the app again with the same registry key, it infers if there is a current app instancing running; therefore, whether or not to redirect or allow the app to launch for the first time

-6. Define the helper function OnActivated
+6. Define the helper method OnActivated(), below the DecideRedirection method:

 ##### Program.cs: